Local Normal Forms of Noncommutative Functions: Type D normal forms

-which have leading terms $3x^2$ and $3y^2$ respectively, as $s\ge2$.
+which have leading terms $x^2$ and $y^2$ respectively, since $s\ge2$.
 The computation proceeds by resolving non-trivial overlaps among leading terms.
-The leading term of $g_1$ overlaps non-trivially with itself to produce
+The leading term of $g_1$ overlaps non-trivially with itself to produce (after scaling by $\tfrac{3}s$ to normalise coefficients)

-which does not reduce further modulo existing leading terms.
-The analogous overlap $yg_2-g_2y$ gives the same $g_3$, and all other overlaps have order $\ge t$, so are zero in the ideal.
-Hence the Gr\"obner basis is $\{g_1,g_2,g_3\}$.
+This does not reduce further modulo existing leading terms.
+The analogous overlap $yg_2-g_2y$ gives the same $g_3$, and all other overlaps have order $\ge t$, so reduce to zero modulo~$\scrM_t$.
+Hence the standard basis is $\{g_1,g_2,g_3\}$.
+Note that we can then dispense with $\scrM_t$, since those monomials all reduce to zero under $g_1,g_2,g_3$ -- that is exactly what \ref{lem!yxx} demonstrates -- and so they do not appear in the standard basis.

-This Gr\"obner basis provides a monomial basis for the quotient as follows.
-Among all monomials of degree $<t$, any of the form $m_1 x^2 m_2$, for monomials $m_1,m_2$, reduce modulo~$g_1$ to zero at once, and similarly with $y^2$.
-Thus a basis consists of all other monomials, with the single relation~$g_3$.
-That is, in each pair of degrees $2e,2e+1$ for $1\le e\le s-1$ there are 4 monomials
+As in the commutative case, the set of monomials not divisible by the leading term of any of $g_1$, $g_2$, $g_3$ descends to give a monomial $\C$-vector space basis for the quotient, by e.g.\ \cite[3.5 and 3.1--2]{GH98}.
+Thus, working in increasing degree, $1,x,y$ are in the basis.
+Then, in each pair of degrees $2e,2e+1$ for $1\le e\le s-1$ the basis consists of the four monomials